-Every year, the Compliance Officer will prepare a Work Plan after reviewing the latest New York State Office of the Medicaid Inspector General and the United States Office of Inspector General priorities, recent enforcement activities, recent internal and external audit findings and hot topics that generate additional scrutiny.
+Every year, the Compliance Officer will prepare a Work Plan after reviewing the latest New York State Office of the Medicaid Inspector General and other regulatory priorities, recent enforcement activities, recent internal and external audit findings and hot topics that generate additional scrutiny.
 The Compliance Officer will obtain input from the Board of Directors, the Executive Director, the Compliance Committee, and various departments.